-My favourite thing about this hotel is that it has the best Club Lounge in London.
+My favourite thing about this hotel is that it has the best Club Lounge in London, check it out in our video tour.
 This assessment is based on the luxury of the lounge and also takes into account the hotel price.

-The InterContinental is directly across the Hyde Park corner roundabout from the new Peninsula Hotel London which is a couple of doors down from the boutique hotel The Wellesley.
-A minute further into Knightsbridge and you reach the Mandarin Oriental which looks out upon Regents Park and which is also situated opposite the SPG hotel the Sheraton Park Tower.
+The InterContinental is direct across the Hyde Park corner roundabout from the new Peninsula Hotel London, a couple of doors down from the boutique hotel The Wellesley.
+A minute further into Knightsbridge, you reach the Mandarin Oriental, which looks out upon Regents Park and is also situated opposite the SPG hotel, the Sheraton Park Tower.

 The entrance of the InterContinental is directly opposite the Four Seasons Park Lane in London and about a 30-second walk from the tower that is the Hilton Park Lane and a few blocks down from the Hilton is the Sheraton Grand.
 The JW Marriott Grosvenor hotel overlooking Hyde Park is also a short walk up Park Lane and also features their excellent JW Grosvenor House Executive Lounge.

-So you can see that the Intercontinental is slap bang in the centre of all the luxury hotels in London and from the Club Lounge, you have an ever-changing view of it all!
+So you can see that the Intercontinental is slap bang in the center of all the luxury hotels in London and from the Club Lounge, you have an ever-changing view of it all!

-As with most luxury hotels in London, it is the views that differentiate between the 387 rooms, and the Intercontinental wins over almost every other hotel in London in this respect.
+As with most luxury hotels in London, the views differentiate between the 387 rooms, and the Intercontinental wins over almost every other hotel in London in this respect.
 The direction your room is facing will dictate your view.
-To the South is my favourite view and also the view from the Club Lounge.
-You look down on the Hyde Park and Green Park with Buckingham Palace is hidden in the trees beyond.
-You are literally looking down on the Queen (assuming that she is in residence!).
+To the South is my favorite view and also the view from the Club Lounge.
+You look down on the Hyde Park, and Green Park with Buckingham Palace is hidden in the trees beyond.
+You are literally looking down on the Queen (assuming that she is in residence).

-Beyond you can see Big Ben and the London Eye in the distance along with the spires of Battersea Power station.
-This unique bird’s eye view of the skyline with the poetic dance of London doubledecker buses and the old-fashioned black taxi cabs below, all circling around the Hyde Park corner roundabout is unbeatable.
+Beyond, you can see Big Ben and the London Eye in the distance, along with the spires of Battersea Power station.
+This unique bird’s eye view of the skyline with the poetic dance of London doubledecker buses and the old-fashioned black taxi cabs below, all circling the Hyde Park corner roundabout, is unbeatable.

 If possible, my tip is to request a room facing South.
 These are the best rooms.
-Avoid the rooms with internal courtyard views.
-The rooms themselves are the same but the view is missing.
+Avoid rooms with internal courtyard views.
+The rooms themselves are the same, but the view is missing.

 The Capital Suite: One Of The Best Suites In London

-The first business suite of its kind, The Capital Suite offers intelligent design, allowing various areas of the suite to be separated based on the guests’ needs and desires, in addition to a separate entrance into the hotel and a private lift.
+The first business suite of its kind, The Capital Suite, offers intelligent design, allowing various areas of the suite to be separated based on the guests’ needs and desires and a separate entrance into the hotel and a private lift.

-Situated on the first floor of the InterContinental London Park Lane, is the ultimate abode for the international business and leisure traveller alike, with a full-size boardroom, luxurious private office and multiple en-suite bedrooms.
+Situated on the first floor of the InterContinental London Park Lane is the ultimate abode for the international business and leisure traveler alike, with a full-size boardroom, luxurious private office, and multiple en-suite bedrooms.

 Restaurants And Bars